 The codes also do not distinguish between conditions present at the time of the patient's admission to the hospital and those occurring during hospitalization.
 For example, if a code indicating an infection is made, it is not always possible to determine if the patient had an infection prior to admission, or developed an infection during their hospitalization.
-This makes it difficult to obtain accurate information regarding things such as complication rates.
+Hospital Comments, 2Q2008.txt This makes it difficult to obtain accurate information regarding things such as complication rates.